spartan-protocol/spartan-docs/docs/getting-started.md

 ## Helpful Links

-There are numerous amazing tools out there to help you navigate the decentralised crypto landscape.
+There are numerous amazing tools out there to help you navigate the decentralized crypto landscape.
 We will continue to update this list with helpful links as they are curated in by the community.

 - **Bubblemaps** by Moonlight lets you visualize the distribution of a token.
 [View the SPARTA Bubblemap here.](https://bubbles.moonlighttoken.com/token/0x3910db0600ea925f63c36ddb1351ab6e2c6eb102)
 - **BscScan** should become a bookmark in your browser right away, you will use it every day if you are a true BSC DeFi warrior!
 [View SPARTA on BscScan here.](https://bscscan.com/token/0x3910db0600eA925F63C36DdB1351aB6E2c6eb102#balances)